Season 2025/2026

 40 years later, I was the Chorus Master when Richard Hickox revived the ‘Goossens Messiah’ for a performance in the Royal Albert Hall.
 Hearing again the wonderfully outlandish colours conjured up, I determined there and then to conduct this version myself if ever the opportunity arose – I am now thrilled to be conducting a performance where the astonishing and colourful re-imagining of the score, set for a Verdi Requiem size orchestra but which also includes a harp and three percussionists, will startle and intrigue you!
 Because of its very inauthenticity, it is nowadays seldom performed.
 However, with its striking orchestration, it certainly deserves an outing, particularly accompanying the size of choir which we hope to field for this.
 Please encourage your die-hard Messiah friends to sign up, for if it is to succeed, it will need at the very least the number of singers we fielded for the Verdi this year – and for those of you who might say, “not another Messiah”, I can guarantee you will have never heard it quite like this before.
 It promises to be a memorable and surprising event.
 I do hope I have whetted your vocal cords with the above and that you will come and joyously participate, relishing the sense of occasion whilst actively contributing to a worthy 20-year celebration which this idiosyncratic yet still respectful version will inspire.”

-You can find full information about each Event Day by clicking on the boxes at the top left of this page.
+You can find full information about the Rehearsal and Concert Day on 28 February by clicking on the box at the top left of this page.
 Choral scores are the normal Messiah scores.
 If you don’t already have one, please source your own copy as soon as possible after booking!
 Novello (old or new edition) scores are recommended.
 Blackwell’s and Choral Line are usually reliable sources.

-BOOK NOW BY CLICKING ON THE LINKS BELOW TO EVENTBRITE
+BOOK CONCERT DAY MEMBERSHIP NOW BY CLICKING ON THE LINK BELOW TO EVENTBRITE.

 We shall be supporting two partner charities in 2025-2026: The first will once again be the Oxford Bach Choir’s Schools Choral Programme whose purpose is to promote good quality choral singing in secondary schools in the Oxford area – hopefully helping sustain a choral tradition among the young people who are our future singers!
 We will also be supporting The Choir with No Name which in recent years has set up choirs for homeless people in seven UK cities.
 During the next 12 months they will be investigating the viability of establishing such a choir in Oxford.